-A place in a good school/setting for all our children and young people
+Priority 1: A place in a good school/setting for all our children and young people

-- 1. Effective planning of high-quality school places (including for SEND) to meet demand through continuous monitoring and review of population projections. - 2.
-Work proactively with schools to develop clusters and collaborations, particularly where around reorganisation or change to existing provision for sustainability. - 3.
-Lewisham schools for Lewisham children and young people: increase provision locally for our more complex children and young people. - 4.
-Review Lewisham's alternative provision, to ensure it meets need and supports inclusion across the sector. - 5.
-Continue to promote Lewisham schools, with a focus on secondary transfer. - 6.
-Sufficient early years education through strategic planning and support to the local childcare market and quality of provision. - 7.
-Work in partnership with providers to develop a relevant and comprehensive post-16 offer for Lewisham, including apprenticeships. - 8.
-Develop costed, sustainable LA services to schools which support their efficient running, sustainability, health and safety, people management and financial stability. - 9.
-Support schools to develop recruitment and retention plans to ensure there are well qualified, skilled staff in schools and settings to support pupils.
+What we need to do Measuring success Effective planning of high-quality school places (including for SEND) to meet demand through continuous monitoring and review of population projections.
+School places reflect demand Work proactively with schools to develop clusters and collaborations, particularly where around reorganisation or change to existing provision for sustainability.
+Lewisham schools for Lewisham children and young Reduced number of vacancies in schools Increased number of applications to Lewisham secondary schools people: increase provision locally for our more complex children and young people.
+4. Review Lewisham's alternative provision, to ensure it meets need and supports inclusion across the sector.
+5. Continue to promote Lewisham schools, with a focus Sufficient early years places available and increased percentage settings that are OFSTED good or on secondary transfer.
+6. Sufficient early years education through strategic planning and support to the local childcare market and quality of provision.
+7. Work in partnership with providers to develop a outstanding More children and young people with SEND access provision in Lewisham relevant and comprehensive post-16 offer for Lewisham, including apprenticeships.
+8. Develop costed, sustainable LA services to schools which support their efficient running, sustainability, health and safety, people management and financial Increased proportion of young people accessing post 16 provision in the borough stability.
+9. Support schools to develop recruitment and retention plans to ensure there are well qualified, skilled staff in schools and settings to support pupils.
+Increased take-up levels of services to schools